4 Ways to Figure Out If You're With the Right Person

 ... and why it doesn't have to be perfect to be right.

 For men and women in the early stages of a relationship—dating, moving in, or even engaged—there’s often one lingering question in the air.
 Skeptical friends and risk-averse relatives alike may ask it.
-Your girlfriend’s mother may turn to you at dinner party and ask, "I just have to know…what makes my daughter The One?"
+Your girlfriend’s mother may turn to you at a dinner party and ask, "I just have to know…what makes my daughter The One?"
 Or your bachelorette party may be coming to its sloppy conclusion when your maid-of-honor blurts, "Are you sure you wanna spend the rest of your life with him?"

 That question all newly-committed couples face is this: